White Crownbeard, Frostweed

 Verbesina virginica L. is the correct and accepted scientific name for the White Crownbeard.
 The genus and species were named and described as such by Carl von Linnaeus in the second edition of Species Plantarum in 1753.

-Plants of the World Online by Kew lists 350 accepted species in the Verbesina genus (as of 6-7-21 when I wrote this page).
-It is a member of the plant family Asteraceae with 1,666 genera.
-These figures could change as updates are made by POWO.
-The number of genera in the family goes up and down quite often.
+As of 12-27-21 when this page was last updated, Plants of the World Online by Kew lists 350 accepted species in the Verbesina genus.
+It is a member of the plant family Asteraceae with 1,678 genera.
+These figures could change as updates are made on POWO.
+The number of genera in the family fluctuates quite often.

 The above distribution map for Verbesina virginica is from the USDA Plants Database.
 Areas in green are where the species is native.
 The map on Plants of the World Online doesn’t show as many states and also includes the species as being introduced to Jawa.
 Some data used to calculate where the species is native may be very old and not currently be present.
 On the other hand, the species could be more widespread.